DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-expressions.md

 ![Expressions_FilterEditor](../../../images/eurd-win-filter-editor.png)

 Click the report's smart tag.
-Then click the FilterString property's ellipsis button.
+Then click the **Filter String** property's ellipsis button.
 This invokes the FilterString Editor where you can apply a filter against report data.

 ![Expressions_FilterEditor](../../../images/eurd-win-invoke-filterstring-editor.png)

-FilterString editors are also available in the CrossTab control and in the Chart's Series where you can apply a FilterString against an individual control's data.
+You can also use FilterString editors to filter data in the [Cross Tab](use-report-elements/use-cross-tabs.md) control and in the [Chart](use-report-elements/use-charts-and-pivot-grids.md)'s series.

 The FilterString Editor supports intelligent code completion.
 It suggests functions and available data elements as you type, validates the typed string and highlights errors.